wBeckettHills/pdal_tutorial/tutorial/README.md

 C. [Python F-Strings and Functions](./C_Python_Functions.md) introduces a convient way this tutorial uses f-strings for variable construction, as well some background on how to use or extend the functions within the code library.

+Advanced Options:
+D. [Conda Environment Reproducibility](./D_Advanced_CondaYAML.md) introduces the concept of using a YAML file to create an exact rebuild of an environment.

+E. [Jupyter Lab](./E_Advanced_JupyterLab.md) shows an example and steps for using jupyter lab within a conda environment.

 ## Tutorial Reading

 00. [Tutorial Outline](./00_Lecture_Outline.md)